Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients

 In order to define explicitly the numerical scheme that we are considering here, we first need to approximate the initial datum.
 Since the finite volume scheme approximates the solution by averaging on every cell, we can consider the discretization of the initial datum in this way,

 and hence $\theta_h^0(x) = \theta_K^0$ for every $x\in K$ and every $K\in\cT$.
-For the flow take into account that the scheme considers net fluxes across the cell faces.
-Therefore we define the discretized normal velocity from a control volume $K$ to a neighboring one $L\sim K$ by
+Since the scheme considers net fluxes across the cell faces, we define the discretized normal velocity from a control volume $K$ to a neighboring one $L\sim K$ by

 Both $u_{KL}^n$ and $\theta_K^0$ are well-defined thanks to the trace theorem for Sobolev vector fields, i.e.~\eqref{eq:regularity_mesh}.
-Notice that by definition the discretization of the velocity is antisymmetric with respect to the control volumes, i.e. it holds $u_{KL^n}=-u_{LK}^n$, which is useful for many calculations.
+Notice that by definition the discretization of the velocity is antisymmetric with respect to the control volumes, i.e. it holds $u_{KL}^n=-u_{LK}^n$, which is useful for many calculations.

 Making use again of the notation $f^+$ and $f^-$ to denote the positive and negative part of a function, we define the finite volume scheme for the advection-diffusion equation \eqref{eq:advdiff} as

 for every $n\in \llb 0,N-1 \rrb$ and $K\in\cT$.
 Therefore the \emph{approximate solution} $\theta_{k,h}$ is defined by